obsidian-html/obsidian-html.github.io/md/Automation/AutomationWindowsSSH.md

 ---
 graph_name: Auto push site using Git on Windows
 tags:
+- date/2022-02-04
 - type/automation
-- date/2022-02-04
 ---

-> This is the documentation for [v3.5.0](../Changelog/v3.5.0.md) and lower, for documentation for **v4.0.0** and higher, see [https://obsidian-html.github.io/v4](https://obsidian-html.github.io/v4)

 # Auto push site to a local webserver on Windows
 This is a nice method if your webserver is reachable over SSH from your workstation.
 Otherwise, I advise using the [Git method](../Automation/AutomationWindows.md) or something along those lines.

 > I did not feel like rewriting this script.
 This is just here as a reference.
 Be sure to update all the hardcode values for something that makes sense for your environment.

 ``` powershell
 Function Publish-Obsidian {